kosher9/kosher9/README.md

 ### Hello there 👋, I'm Cedric Kossi.
 You can call me Kosher 😎
-I have a great experience in the development of native applications.
+I have great experience in android native app development.
 Now I am very interested in web development.
 I would like to contribute to many open-source projects.
 I am open to new challenges.
-I'm sure this is the best way to find out more.
+I'm sure this is a good way to learn more.

-Here are some ideas to get you started:
+About me :

 - 🔭 I’m currently working on [pasthee](https://github.com/kosher9/pasthee)
 - 🌱 I’m currently learning Web development